yurovant/full-stack-interview/README.md

 <h1 align="center">
-Full Stack Interview Questions & Answers
+Full stack interview questions & answers
 </h1>

 ## What is this?